GoogleCloudDataproc/hive-bigquery-connector/README.md

 ### Time-unit column partitioning

-You can partition a table on a `DATE` or `TIMESTAMP` column.
+You can partition a table on a column of Hive type `DATE`, `TIMESTAMP`, or `TIMESTAMPLOCALTZ`, which respectively correspond to the BigQuery `DATE`, `DATETIME`, and `TIMESTAMP` types.
 When you write data to the table, BigQuery automatically puts the data into the correct partition based on the values in the column.

-For `TIMESTAMP` columns, the partitions can have either hourly, daily, monthly, or yearly granularity.
+For `TIMESTAMP` and `TIMESTAMPLOCALTZ` columns, the partitions can have either hourly, daily, monthly, or yearly granularity.
 For `DATE` columns, the partitions can have daily, monthly, or yearly granularity.
 Partitions boundaries are based on UTC time.

 To create a table partitioned by a time-unit column, you must set the `bq.time.partition.field` table property to the column's name.